skulptur/skultpur/packages/schlange/README.md

 <!-- infuser start title -->

-# schlange
+# schlange 🐍

 <!-- infuser end title -->

 <!-- infuser start description -->

-Schlange is a lightweight and flexible queue management library in TypeScript.
+A lightweight and flexible queue management library in written TypeScript.
 It provides a simple way to create and manage queues, with built-in error recovery and support for custom recovery strategies.
-Event-driven with event subscriptions. 🐍
+Event-driven with event subscriptions.

 <!-- infuser end description -->